 Which VPNs can't give me a China IP address?

-Can a VPN let me watch Chinese TV?
+Can a VPN let me watch Chinese TV like iQIYI?

-To summarize, these are the best VPNs to get a China IP address from anywhere…
+To summarize, these are the best VPNs for getting a Chinese IP...

 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, Cyberghost, ExpressVPN, and Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.